It May Look Like a Walnut: Production

 The concept for the episode was a parody of The Twilight Zone.
-As writer Carl Reiner noted, it was his own version, "with several hundred walnuts".
+As writer Carl Reiner noted, it was his own version, "with seventeen hundred walnuts".
 Additional inspiration for the episode came from other science fiction of the day, including Invasion of the Body Snatchers.

 The episode was filmed January 15, 1963.

 Release

 "It May Look Like a Walnut" aired on February 6, 1963, as episode 51.

 Reception

 The episode was ranked #15 in TV Guide's Top 100 Episodes of All Time 1997 list.
 It moved up to #13 in TV Guide's revised 2009 list.

 In other media

 A clip from this episode is also shown in the WandaVision episode "Previously On" (2021).